rimlaban7/advanced-terraform/README.md

 - A GitHub account.
 - A Terraform Cloud account, with a workspace configured and mapped to this repository.
 - Azure CLI installed locally (for development and testing).
+- Your favorite IDE - I prefer Visual Studio Code with the below extensions installed
+    - GitHub Actions
+    - HashiCorp HCL
+    - HashiCorp Terraform

 ## Configuration

 ### Azure Subscription
-1. Create a service principal with `Contributor` access and configure it as a variable in Terraform Cloud.
+1. **Azure Service Principal**: Create a service principal with `Contributor` access and configure it as a variable in Terraform Cloud.
+You can accomplish this in Azure Portal or via Azure CLI.

 ### Terraform Cloud